How often do you make decisions based on fear?

 You might be thinking love could mean a million different things in this scenario and you would be right.

-The best way of making a decision is through the lens of self-love.
+The best way of making a decision is through the lens of self-love and self-worth.

 Will this decision make me feel content and fulfilled?
 Will this decision contribute to my success and happiness or is it just avoiding some sort of pain?